Dan0r/squishyscraper/notizen.md

 Also im Prinzip haben sie mit der Bezahlung nur einen booleschen Wert umgelegt, der dann ein Dominoeffekt anstöst und diesen Artikel lud.
 7. IF you declared a variable and print(variable) it will most of the time only return the selenium WebElement.
 To paste out what this WebElement contains, use .text method
 8. use /ancestor to navigate up the DOM
+9. It is said that CSS_SELECTOR is faster than XPATH: If a cssselected element has nearby siblings, just select the using p span div or something similar after the css selector